ukrishnas/LPSharp/LPBench/README.md

 __CoinWrap cheatsheet__

 Example execution of Netlib and Plato models in different settings.
-The choice of starting basis is baked into the executable: dual uses crash and primal uses idiot in the code version of 10/27/2021, because they give the best results in WANLPv2.
+The second argument is the recipe and choices are: barrier, dualcrash, duals, either, primals, primalidiot.

 ```
 $ coinwrap.exe netlib\80bau38.mps either